Cliffhanger (2027 film)

-Cliffhanger is an upcoming American action thriller film that is a reboot of the 1993 film.
-It stars Lily James, Nell Tiger Free, Franz Rogowski, and Pierce Brosnan.
-It is directed by Jaume Collet-Serra and written by Mark Bianculli, Melanie Toast and Ana Lily Amirpour.
+Cliffhanger is an upcoming American action thriller film serving as a reboot of the 1993 film.
+Directed by Jaume Collet-Serra, it stars Lily James, Nell Tiger Free, Franz Rogowski, and Pierce Brosnan.
+It is the second installment in the Cliffhanger film series.

-Cliffhanger is scheduled to be released on August 28, 2026.

 Premise

-While staying with her father Ray Cooper (Brosnan), an experienced mountaineer who runs a luxury chalet in the Dolomites, Naomi (James) and her sister Sydney join a weekend excursion with the son of a billionaire.
+While staying with her father Ray Cooper, an experienced mountaineer who runs a luxury chalet in the Dolomites, Naomi and her sister Sydney join a weekend excursion with the son of a billionaire.
 When the group is ambushed by a gang of kidnappers, Naomi witnesses the attack and narrowly escapes.
 Forced into hiding, she must summon her courage to save Sydney and her father before it is too late.